 Plastic gloves are available for litter pickers and messy activities, or where children might suffer a skin reaction - such as clay.

 Old shirts are available to protect clothing in art, DT and Science.
+Hi Viz jackets are available and should be worn for trips.

 APPENDIX 7: GUIDELINES FOR DESIGN & TECHNOLOGY

 USING SAWS, CRAFT KNIVES, GLUE GUNS AND OTHER TOOLS